Prompting Basics

 2. Specificity

-Narrow down the scope.
+Narrow the scope.
 Specific requests get better results.

 Vague: "Help me with my resume" Specific: "Review this resume for a senior software engineer position at a fintech startup.
 Focus on achievements and quantifiable results."